How Our Programs Help Support Minnesota Veterans.

 -

-Safe Emotional Outlet: Photography allows Veterans to express feelings and experiences that may be difficult to articulate verbally.
+Safe Emotional Outlet: Photography and videography allows Veterans to express feelings and experiences that may be difficult to articulate verbally.

 -